Avastar: -3- Mesh tools

 So, you have created a mesh character ?

-and now you want to get it animated for Second life ?
+and now you want to get it animated for OpenSim or a compatible world ?

 Then here is how you can do that,